the devil tarot yes or nothe devil tarot advicethe devil tarot careerthe devil as feelingsbondage

 Unlike traditional representations that show external captors with chained victims, Tarot Arbak's Devil presents a single masked figure surrounded by turning wheels and crossed bands.
 This abstraction teaches that there are no external chains—only internal contracts we have made with ourselves and continue to honor without conscious awareness.

-Masked Figure: The Hidden Self
+Masked Figure: The Shadow Self

 The faceless, masked figure at the card's center represents the shadow self—parts of our psyche we deny, repress, or refuse to acknowledge directly.
 Unlike Rider-Waite's Baphomet, which portrays an external tempter, Tarot Arbak's figure is ambiguous and anonymous, suggesting that the true source of our bondage cannot be seen directly.
 The mask symbolizes self-deception: the stories we tell ourselves about why we cannot change, why we must continue in patterns that harm us, why our attachments are necessary and justified.